4ley/querywall/readme.txt

 * Upload, activate, ready and done
 * Works in background
 * Identifies and forbids a wide range of malicious queries
+* Add your own rules if you like

 **Contribution / Social**